oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_compute_instance_facts_module.rst

 - Fetches details about one or multiple Instance resources in Oracle Cloud Infrastructure
 - Lists the instances in the specified compartment and the specified availability domain.
 You can filter the results by specifying an instance name (the list will include all the identically-named instances in the compartment).
+- **Note:** To retrieve public and private IP addresses for an instance, use the `ListVnicAttachments <https://docs.cloud.oracle.com/en- us/iaas/api/#/en/iaas/latest/VnicAttachment/ListVnicAttachments>`_ operation to get the VNIC ID for the instance, and then call `GetVnic <https://docs.cloud.oracle.com/en-us/iaas/api/#/en/iaas/latest/Vnic/GetVnic>`_ with the VNIC ID.
 - If *instance_id* is specified, the details of a single Instance will be returned.